 SAP Beetle (Coleoptera: Nitidulidae)

-Adults are 2 to 4 mm in length, oval, flattened and light brown to black in color often with 1 or 2 yellow to reddish brown spots.
+- Adults are 2 to 4 mm in length, oval, flattened and light brown to black in colour often with 1 or 2 yellow to reddish brown spots.

-- Have a very high fecundity, a single female can lay up to 1000 eggs over a 3 to 4 month period
+- They have a very high reproductive rate: a single female can lay up to 1000 eggs over a 3 to 4 month period.

 - Larvae are active and move amongst the food, burrowing into food material.

-- Larvae may burrow into mouly grain residues.
+- Larvae may burrow into moldy grain residues.

-- Sap beetles may transmit mould spores, bacteria and yeasts.
+- SAP beetles may transmit mold spores, bacteria and yeasts.